PATIENT SAFETY AUTHORITY

 3. The procedure, site and side should be discussed and documented on the informed consent form.9, 10

 6. Verbal verification with the patient or their representative should be conducted whenever possible.
-All verbal verification must be done using questions that require active response of specific information rather than passive agreement.
+The verbal verification must be done using questions that require active response of specific information rather than passive agreement.
 Example: Can you tell me your full name?
 What is your date of birth?
 What procedure are you having performed today?9, 10

 7. Patient identification must require at least two unique identifiers, for example, name and date of birth.9, 10